amirkarimi/amirkarimi.github.io/_posts/2015-08-17-why-functional-programming.markdown

 )
 {% endhighlight %}

-This code even controls the data follow based on the client (consumer) speed which is more advanced and hard-to-implement scenario.
+This code even controls the data follow based on the client (consumer) speed.